Learn-Write-Repeat/Contribution-program/ML_models_Flask/Ananthakrishnan Nair RS/README.md

 # Deploy-ML-model-using-Flask
 ## About Application
-This is a salary predicting web app project using ML and Flask.It prdicts the salry on the basis of the 3 inputs ( experience , test score and interview score )
+This is a salary predicting machine learninhg  project deployed using  Flask.It predicts the salry on the basis of the 3 inputs ( experience , test score and interview score )
+After our model is built, we will be saving our trained model using a library called pickle.Python pickle module is used for serializing and de-serializing a Python object structure.
+Any object in Python can be pickled so that it can be saved on disk.
+What pickle does is that it “serializes” the object first before writing it to file.
 ## Algorithm used
-I have used Linear Regression algorithm in this project.
+I have build a simple regression model using scikit-learn’s built-in LinearRegression() function.
 ## Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
 ## Dataset used
 This is the [dataset](https://github.com/akrish4/Contribution-program/blob/master/ML_models_Flask/Ananthakrishnan%20Nair%20RS/hiring.csv) used.
+It’s a very simple data set with 4 attributes and 8 rows.
+All the columns are numerical columns and this data used here is clean and is ready to be applied for a classifier.
 ## Project Structure
 This project has four major parts :
 1. model.py - This contains code fot our Machine Learning model to predict employee salaries based on trainign data in 'hiring.csv' file.